agraef/purr-data/README.md

    turn an idea into working code very quickly.
 But a prototyping language that is itself a prototype isn't very useful.
 That means Purr Data's core code and libraries must be stable, consistent, well-documented, and easy to use.
+4. Develop incrementally.
+Small, solid improvements to the software are preferable to large, disruptive ones.
-4. Make sure you aren't duplicating existing functionality, especially core functionality.
+5. Make sure you aren't duplicating existing functionality, especially core functionality.
+For backwards compatibility Purr Data ships many legacy libraries which unfortunately duplicate the same functionality.
+This makes it harder to learn how to use Pd, and makes it burdensome to read patches and keep track of all the disparate implementations.
-5. Send us a merge request and we'll test it.
+6. Send us a merge request and we'll test it.
 If it's well-documented and there aren't any bugs we'll add it to the software.

 Here are some of the current tasks: